KnowOneActual/Gene_crop_images/readme.md

  A work in progess...

-A project to batch crop a folder of photos using the MacOS and open source tools
+A project to batch crop a folder of photos using MacOS and open source tools

 in the pipeline a python script or GoLang workflow